AshenPheonix/Sprint-Challenge-React-Wars/README.md

 - [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React JS is a js library built to handle the creation, addition, and manipulation of javascript components and provide a seamless, or as close to seamless as possible, interaction between the end users and a database.

 - [x] What does it mean to _think_ in react?

+  It means you have to edit how you create your application in your mind.
+It means you have you consider how your application is divided up on the smallest level, and how to pass data to those locations

 - [x] Describe state.

+  A mutable component dataset that is used by the programmer to control subsets of data that change over time.

 - [x] Describe props.

+   A component's attributes that are frozen, as far as that component is concerned.
+It only updates on render, rather than allowing a render like states do.

 ## Project Set Up